junelva/qffp/README.md

 #### Running

 You will need the Rust compiler and package manager, `cargo`.
 If you run the crate with `cargo run`, debug information will be displayed.
 To run without debug information, use `cargo run -r` to build and run the release version.
+It's likely that this command must be run while in the base project directory (`qffp`).

 Your terminal font must support unicode half-block characters and your terminal must be in 256 color mode.